-Emma has sung the title roles in Lulu, Lakmé, Lucia di Lammermoor, The Cunning Little Vixen and Partenope.
-Other roles have included Fiorilla (Il turco in Italia), Ilia (Idomeneo), Cleopatra (Julius Caesar), Violetta (La traviata), Juliette (Roméo et Juliette), Marie (La Fille du Regiment), Gilda (Rigoletto), Konstanze (Die Entführung aus dem Serail), Amina (La Sonnambula), Pamina (The Magic Flute), Almirena (Rinaldo), Sophie (Der Rosenkavalier), Zdenka (Arabella), Giulietta (I Capuleti e i Montecchi), Zwaantie (Batavia by Richard Mills), The Doll, Giulietta, Antonia and Stella (The Tales of Hoffmann), Cunegonde (Candide) and Philomele (The Love of the Nightingale by Richard Mills, Cunegonde (Candide) and the four heroines in The Tales of Hoffmann.
+Emma Matthews has sung the title roles in Lulu, Lakmé, Lucia di Lammermoor and Partenope.
+Other roles have included Fiorilla (Il turco in Italia), Ilia (Idomeneo), Cleopatra (Julius Caesar), Violetta (La traviata), Juliette (Roméo et Juliette), Marie (La Fille du Régiment), Gilda (Rigoletto), Konstanze and Blonde (The Abduction from the Seraglio), Amina (La sonnambula), Papagena and Pamina (The Magic Flute), Almirena (Rinaldo), Sophie (Der Rosenkavalier), Zdenka (Arabella), Giulietta (I Capuleti e i Montecchi), Cherubino (The Marriage of Figaro), Servilia (La clemenza di Tito), Zwaantie (Batavia) and Philomele (The Love of the Nightingale), both by Richard Mills, Cunegonde (Candide) and the four heroines in The Tales of Hoffmann.

 She is equally in demand on the concert platform, embracing a wide repertoire including the Requiems of Mozart and Fauré, Mahler’s Symphony No. 2, masses by Poulenc, Villa Lobos, Haydn and Mozart, and Handel’s Messiah.
 Her festival engagements include Ismene in Mitridate for Sydney Festival, Philomele in The Love of the Nightingale in Perth, and appearances at the Melbourne, Adelaide and Huntington Festivals.